FieryCod/holy-lambda/doc/1-01-whatits.md

 - async handlers

 ## Java runtime
 Prior work towards targeting Java runtime was done by [uswitch/lambada](https://github.com/uswitch/lambada), but lacked being convienient.
-Holy lambda in the other hand is very convinient and does things which lambada lacked:
+Holy lambda in the other hand is very convenient and does things which lambada lacked:

 - full class identifier is created during macroexpansion of `deflambda`
 - request is automatically slurped and converted to a map